 In 2003, Nurlan Kapparov, Berik Kaniyev and Yuriy Pak consolidated their business positions into one holding by disposing of non-core assets, joining forces by merging assets and developing new and prospective companies under common management and with a single vision.
 This led to the formation of Lancaster Group.

 Later, in 2006 Erbolat Dossaev was invited by the three shareholders to join Lancaster Group as an equal partner and a member of the Board of Directors.
-Like Kapparov, Dossaev was called back to government in 2011, and now holds the position of Minister of Economic Development and Trade of Kazakhstan.
+Like Kapparov, Dossaev was called back to government in 2011, and now holds the position of Minister of National Economy of Kazakhstan.

 Over ten years since its founding, Lancaster Group has grown into a large diversified holding company and has established strong international partnerships with industry leaders from Italy, England, France, Turkey, Japan and other countries.